bearmentor-community/template/README.md

 - Missing practices on various configuration, integration, and deployment.
 - Often too slow to build.

 Then instead of taking different programming languages at once, Template is made to be highly opiniated for just around JavaScript and Node.js ecosystem.
-Because the main goal is to be a quick starter kit for **new** professional developers, especially who we teach frequently.
+Because the main goal is to be a quick starter kit for **new** professional developers, especially who we teach frequently in [Azobu](https://azobu.com).

 > 🚧 TypeScript and Deno might come later